tatami-inc/tatami/README.md

 All other functions or non-matrix classes use `snake_case`.

 **tatami** does not support more complex operations like decompositions or matrix algebra.
-For this, we typically use [**Eigen**](https://eigen.tuxfamily.org/), which trades the diversity of representations for a much more comprehensive suite of operations.
+For this we typically use [**Eigen**](https://eigen.tuxfamily.org/), effectively trading the diversity of representations for a much more comprehensive suite of operations.
 A frequent pattern is to use **tatami** to load and preprocess the input data into a smaller submatrix that can be cheaply copied into an `Eigen::MatrixXd` for further work.

 ## Including **tatami** in a project